Anshika-1509/CodeAlpha_Task/README.md

 # CodeAlpha_Task
-In this project I have build calculator which performs simple arithmatic opertaions like(+,-,*,%,/)etc.
+In the first project I have build calculator which performs simple arithmatic opertaions like(+,-,*,%,/)etc.
+In Second project i have create my own portfolio website which contains navbar of(About,Skills,Resume,Projects,Contact info)etc.